Antivirus

 yearly price

-Those looking for a sleek user interface should probably stick to Bitdefender and Kaspersky, as aesthetically speaking, G DATA appears a bit outdated.
-However, this is our biggest criticism of the Internet security suite, since, in every other area, it impressed us greatly.
+Those looking for a sleek user interface should probably stick to Bitdefender and Kaspersky.
+In terms of appearances, G DATA is a bit outdated.
+However, this is our biggest criticism of the Internet security suite, since it impressed us in every other area.

-Across the software's three subscriptions, users are treated to a nice mix of features, including cloud backups, a password manager, performance tuning, a firewall, parental controls, and data encryption.
-The smartphone app, in addition, serves up anti-theft measures.
-You won't get a VPN, which has become somewhat ubiquitous amongst Internet security suites.
+Subscribers to any of the software's plans are treated to a nice mix of features, including cloud backups, a password manager, performance tuning, a firewall, parental controls, and file encryption.
+Its mobile app serves up anti-theft measures.
+Even though many of G DATA's competitors offer VPNs, the German service doesn't include one in its subscription packages.

 G DATA did well with the testing labs, despite not receiving maximum points from either AV-Test or AV-Comparatives.
-Therefore, it almost goes without saying that other providers from our sample were more reliable, however, G DATA still offers a powerful Internet security package, so long as looks aren't that important to you.
+Other providers from our sample were more reliable, however, G DATA does offer a powerful Internet security package, so long as looks aren't that important to you.

 Review